-Run(file$[, resetkeys, userdata])
+Run(cmdline$[, resetkeys, userdata])

 If supported by the operating system, this command can also be used

 file$ has to be either a data file like a JPEG image